Did you know that cricket farming in Kenya is a growing industry? More and more people are starting to farm crickets to make money.

 Once you have decided on a business model, you must purchase or build the necessary infrastructure.

-If you are starting a small-scale cricket farm, you will need to purchase cages or netted pens.
+You must purchase cages or netted pens to start a small-scale cricket farm.
 To begin a large-scale cricket farm, you must build climate-controlled breeding rooms.

 4. Start breeding crickets

 The next step is to start breeding crickets.
-This can be done by purchasing cricket eggs from a commercial cricket farm or catching wild crickets and breeding them on your farm.
+This can be done by purchasing cricket eggs from a commercial cricket farm or catching wild crickets and producing them on your farm.

 5. Market your cricket farm